Credit Card Icon

 Understand Corneal Ulcers: Definition and Importance

-A corneal lesion, often called keratitis, is an open sore on the cornea, the clear front surface of your eye.
-We understand that hearing about this can be concerning, as these lesions can arise from infections, injuries, or underlying eye conditions.
-It’s important to know that understanding corneal lesions is essential because they can lead to serious complications, including vision loss, if not addressed quickly.
+A corneal ulcer, often called keratitis, is an open sore on the cornea, the clear front surface of your eye.
+We understand that hearing about this can be concerning, as these corneal lesions can arise from infections, injuries, or underlying eye conditions.
+It’s important to know that understanding corneal ulcers is essential because they can lead to serious complications, including vision loss, if not addressed quickly.

-Recognizing the signs of a corneal injury is crucial.
+Recognizing the signs of a corneal ulcer is crucial.
 You might notice symptoms like:

 • Redness